jgcoliveira/ECommerce--Sales-Business-Review/README.md

 - product_category_name_translation
 Since we want to filter the sales data by state, but only have the state codes, we need to find a table that can provide all the Brazilian states' full names.
 A quick online search and we are able to find [one](https://en.wikipedia.org/wiki/Federative_units_of_Brazil).

+Now that we have a clear strategy, we are ready to start using Power BI.
+We will perform the following steps:
 1. Connect PowerBI to desired MySQL server and database;
 2. Choose the tables to import;
 3. Using PowerQuery, rename the tables and categorize them (Dim or Fact), review the table data, rename the useful columns, delete the unacessary ones;